-The media-independent interface (MII) is specified by the IEEE 802.3 committee and provides a common interface between physical layer and MAC layer devices.
-The KSZ8895MQX/RQX/FQX/MLX provides two such interfaces.
-The P5-MII interface is used to connect to the fifth PHY, where as the SW-MII interface is used to connect to the fifth MAC.
-Each of these MII interfaces contains two distinct groups of signals, one for transmission and the other for receiving.
+The media independent interface (MII) is specified by the IEEE 802.3 committee and provides a common interface between physical layer and MAC layer devices.
+The KSZ8895MLUB provides such interfaces on port 5.
+The SW5-MII interface is used to connect to the fifth MAC.
+The MII interface contains two distinct groups of signals, one for transmission and the other for receiving.

-3.4.16 PORT 5 PHY 5 P5-MII/RMII INTERFACE
+3.4.16 PORT 5 MAC 5 SW-MII INTERFACE